Mercedes-AMG F1 W11 EQ Performance: Opening rounds

 At the Hungarian Grand Prix, the pace of the W11 was apparent when Mercedes easily took a 1–2 in qualifying, with Hamilton and Bottas outqualifying their nearest competitor, third-placed Lance Stroll, by 0.8 seconds.
 Hamilton took pole, 0.1 seconds ahead of Bottas.
 Hamilton would go on to win the race for his second consecutive win and eighth overall at the Hungaroring equalling the record for most wins at one venue.
 Bottas made a mistake at the start when he moved slightly just before the lights went out and then stopped his car and got away slowly, falling to sixth by turn one.
 He avoided a penalty for a jump start and managed to recover to third place, finishing just behind second-placed Max Verstappen.
 At the British Grand Prix, Hamilton led Mercedes to another front-row lockout by taking his third consecutive pole position over Bottas by over 0.3 seconds.
 Bottas took second by 0.7 seconds over Verstappen who qualified in third.
 Lewis Hamilton led from pole position at the race start, building up a large lead throughout the race.
 In the dying stages of the Grand Prix, Bottas and Hamilton both suffered tyre delaminations on laps 50 and 52 respectively, which caused Bottas to come into the pits which made him drop to 11th place.
 Hamilton was forced to limp home with his delaminated tyre over the entire final lap, and the gap to second place shrank from 30 to about 6 seconds as Hamilton crossed the line.

-At the 70th Anniversary Grand Prix, Mercedes were once again unchallenged in qualifying as Bottas led Mercedes to another front-row lockout by edging Hamilton for pole position by only .063 seconds with Hülkenberg a further 0.8 seconds back.
+At the 70th Anniversary Grand Prix, Mercedes were once again unchallenged in qualifying as Bottas led Mercedes to another front-row lockout by edging Hamilton for pole position by only .063 seconds with Nico Hülkenberg a further 0.8 seconds back.
 Mercedes struggled with race pace due to high temperatures causing excessive tyre wear and blistering.
 As a result, Red Bull Racing driver Max Verstappen was able to take the lead of the race and win.
 This was the first time in 2020 that Mercedes failed to win a race.